 Assessment of mitochondrial dysfunction

-We employ a range of techniques to evaluate mitochondrial function and dysfunction in the cellular models.
-Our services include measurements of mitochondrial membrane potential, ATP production, reactive oxygen species (ROS) levels, mitochondrial DNA damage, and alterations in mitochondrial morphology.
+We help clients evaluate mitochondrial function and dysfunction within our cellular models.
+We offer assessments for mitochondrial membrane potential, ATP production measurements, reactive oxygen species (ROS) levels, mitochondrial DNA damage, and mitochondrial morphology alterations.

 Characterization of senescent phenotypes